arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 To check the full list of compatible Hardware, have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).

-### Device Provisioning

-Arduino Cloud allows you to securely provision your devices through two different tools:

-* **Arduino IoT Cloud.** Arduino IoT Cloud is an App integrated into your Arduino Cloud Space, guaranteeing straightforward provisioning of Arduino or other Cloud-compatible devices.
-It is provided with a dedicated User Interface which will guide you step-by-step during the onboarding process.
-This is a great choice in case you need to provision a few devices or you are not an advanced user.
-* **Arduino Cloud CLI.** As explained in [this section](#arduino-cloud-cli), Arduino has developed a command line tool enabling the access of all Arduino IoT Cloud features from a terminal window.
-Arduino Cloud CLI is the right choice when you need to provision multiple devices at the same time and you are an advanced user.

 #### Device Provisioning With Arduino IoT Cloud